jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/28-oman.md

-+++
+---
+title: "Oman"
+heading: "Chapter 28"
+date: 2021-12-29
-title= "Oman -- Chau Ju Kua's Works Simplified" heading= "Chapter 28" description= "Oman (Yung-man) resembles Wupa in terms of its people and soil." image= "/flags/om.png" linkb= "/research/chau-ju-kua/chun-fan-chi/27-ethiopia" linkbtext= "Ethiopia" linkf= "/research/chau-ju-kua/chun-fan-chi/30-iraq" linkftext= "Iraq" date = "2022-01-15"
+description: "Oman (Yung-man) resembles Wupa in terms of its people and soil"
-+++
+image: "/flags/om.png"
+author: "Chau Ju Kua"
+---

 Oman (Yung-man) resembles Wupa in terms of its people and soil.